 5. Sleep on your back

-6. Work on your posture
+6. Improve your posture

 Become more aware of your posture throughout the day, not just when you’re using a device.
 The more you remember to stand up straight with your head forward and your shoulders pushed back, the more normal it will feel.